 Pelvic organ prolapse becomes more common with increasing age, as aging leads to loss of estrogen in tissue and weakening of pelvic floor support.

 Certain health conditions that encompass chronic straining, such as chronic coughing, constipation, and obesity, can weaken the pelvic floor support over time.

 The diagnosis of Pelvic Organ Prolapse is primarily made with a thorough medical history and physical examination by your urogynecologist.
 Supplementary tests may include a 3D pelvic ultrasound and Urodynamics (bladder function test).

 There are a variety of therapies, both surgical and non-surgical, that can treat pelvic organ prolapse and bothersome symptoms:

 Pelvic floor physical therapy focuses on optimizing your pelvic floor function.
 Your physician will evaluate your pelvic floor muscles at your initial consultation and provide a referral if necessary

 A vaginal pessary is a soft removable silicone device that is inserted into your vagina to support the prolapsed pelvic organs.
 Pessaries are a safe, long-term treatment for pelvic organ prolapse in patients who want to avoid surgery

 Different minimally invasive surgical options are available for surgical repair of pelvic organ prolapse.
 A woman may benefit from one type of surgery more than another based on her treatment goals, overall health, prior surgical history, and severity of prolapse.
 Recovery varies based on the surgical option chosen.
 Your physician will help you determine which surgery is best for you.

 Arrange Your Consultation

-We provide effective treatment options for pelvic organ prolapse in Houston, League City, and Webster.
+We provide effective treatment options for pelvic organ prolapse in Houston, League City, and Clear Lake.
 Contact us to schedule a helpful consultation and find out more.